 I waited in my soiled clothing for about fifteen minutes.
 My mother arrived at school with a fresh pair of pants, a new shirt, and a fresh pair of pantyhose.
 Despite my plea not to wear the panty hose, I was returning to class twice as embarrassed as when I left.
 Especially since the nurse saw the panty hose in my mom's hands.

 School was half a block away from our house in Summit.
 It was an easy walk and you'd be sure my five year old self learned to do it.

 I remember more names.
 Veton was an Albanian kid.
 He was a good friend, and I remember his finest moment in Kindergarten when he puked what looked like scrambled eggs onto the clasroom floor.
 We could even smell the eggs as though they were just cooked and placed before us.

 Second grade I made many friends and began liking girls on a new level.
 Ashley Dibiase.
 Ashley was the kind of girl that all guys wanted.
 She was also the kind of girl that helped you realize how much you didn't have going on.
 She made you want to be cool.
-Her best friend Jenny Janners was a nut, and it wasn't until the year before she moved away in fifth grade, that I realized she was what honest men call the personality and realistic looks winner.
-And she liked me.
+Her best friend Jenny Janners was a nut, and it wasn't until the year before Jenny moved away in fifth grade, that I realized she was what honest men call the personality winner.
+And Jenny liked me.
 Ashley was a dime a dozen.

 He after that day was a passing conversation or a spontaneous and random hang out.

 Damien was a corner stone in my life.
 Damien's story is this: